 —publishing your story

-1. Choose a red thread
+1. Choose a red thread, a topic, a direction

 2. Write the first draft, the first ideas, the first lines

 The first draft is called so for a reason.
 It does not have to be flawless, neither it has to be the last draft, too.
 Its main role is to help you bring to the surface the most important pieces of the puzzle.
 Just write until you feel you said everything you wanted.

-3. Editing and proofreading
+3. We do the editing and proofreading

 At first, I’ll edit and proofread the story to make sure it’s flawless in spelling, grammar, and information architecture.
 For instance, I’ll suggest a few headings that help the readers stick to the red thread and keeps them engaged with the lecture.